renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 expected (although in this case, lobste.rs won't work when you start it with Docker, because it's not yet connected to a mysql container).

-## Deploying the containers with Quilt
+## Deploying the containers with Kelda

 So far we have a mysql container image (we're using an existing one hosted on Dockerhub) and a lobste.rs container image that we just made.
 You should similarly have the containers ready for your application.
-Up until now, we haven't done anything Quilt-specific: if you were using another container management service like Kubernetes, you would have had to create the container images like we did above.
-These containers aren't yet configured to communicate with each other, which is what we'll set up with Quilt.
-We'll also use Quilt to descrbie the machines to launch for the containers to run on.
+Up until now, we haven't done anything Kelda-specific: if you were using another container management service like Kubernetes, you would have had to create the container images like we did above.
+These containers aren't yet configured to communicate with each other, which is what we'll set up with Kelda.
+We'll also use Kelda to descrbie the machines to launch for the containers to run on.

-To run the containers for your application with Quilt, you'll need to write a Quilt blueprint.
-Quilt blueprints are written in Javascript, and the Quilt Javascript API is described [here](http://docs.kelda.io/#quilt-js-api-documentation).
-In this guide, we'll walk through how to write a Quilt blueprint for lobste.rs, but the Quilt API has more functionality than we could describe here.
-See the [API guide](http://docs.kelda.io/#quilt-js-api-documentation) for more usage information.
+To run the containers for your application with Kelda, you'll need to write a Kelda blueprint.
+Kelda blueprints are written in Javascript, and the Kelda Javascript API is described [here](http://docs.kelda.io/#kelda-js-api-documentation).
+In this guide, we'll walk through how to write a Kelda blueprint for lobste.rs, but the Kelda API has more functionality than we could describe here.
+See the [API guide](http://docs.kelda.io/#kelda-js-api-documentation) for more usage information.

-### Writing the Quilt blueprint for MySQL
+### Writing the Kelda blueprint for MySQL

-First, let's write the Quilt blueprint to get the MySQL container up and running.
+First, let's write the Kelda blueprint to get the MySQL container up and running.
 We need to create a container based on the mysql image:

 ```javascript